chrisashe00/FACTS/README.md

 This repository is divided into three main folders: GUI, Autofocus and Electronics.

-Any Issues please raise an issue in the above 'issues' tab or email: *chris.ashe.2018@uni.strath.ac.uk*
+Any Issues please raise an issue in the above 'issues' tab or email: *chrisashe60@gmail.com*

 # GUI

 This folder contains all the code required to run the Graphical User Interface on the NVIDIA Jetson Nano. if you just want to see how the GUI looks and inspect the code you can also run the code but there will be no camera functionality.
-Here are the steps to run either of the
+Here are the steps to run either of the GUIs

 ## How To Setup and use the GUI